YingLi-pku/WtCoxG/README.md

 Simulate-extMAF-unif.R        # R script to simulate external MAFs following Setting3
 ```
 ### 4. GWAS analysis
-We then apply the WtCoxG package to the simulated data.
-The following R script provides an example of how to run WtCoxG on a Slurm cluster.
+Next, we use the *WtCoxG* package to analyze the simulated data.
+Below is an example R script demonstrating how to run WtCoxG on a Slurm cluster.
 ```
 GWAS.R
 ```